TalalMajeed/Bolt-Conferencing-App/ReadMe.md

-# Bolt - Communication App
+# Bolt - Conferencing App

-A Web based Communication App having features such as live chat & the ability to host meetings.
+A Web based Conferencing App having features such as live chat & the ability to host meetings.
 This Repository contains the Full Code (Frontend + Backend) of the Project.

 ## Collaborators: